byllyfish/finsy/examples/gnmi/README.md

 # gNMI Demo

-The gnmi demo programs demonstrate how to use Finsy's `gNMIClient` and `gNMIPath` classes.
+The gnmi demo programs demonstrate how to use Finsy's `GNMIClient` and `GNMIPath` classes.

 ## demo1.py